Justin Amash Slams Lawmakers Who Supported Coronavirus Package: ‘Don’t Vote For Anyone Who Voted For This’

 Per CNBC, the package subsequently made its way through the Senate by a 92-6 margin.
 The six lawmakers against the bill were all Republicans — Sens.
 Ted Cruz, Marsha Blackburn, Rick Scott, Rand Paul, Ron Johnson, and Mike Lee.

-CNBC noted that the benefits are too late for many American citizens who have been evicted from their homes and businesses that have had to shutter permanently.
+CNBC noted that the benefits would come too late for many American citizens who have been evicted from their homes and businesses that have had to shutter permanently.

 Although Donald Trump was allegedly in the process of writing a demand for checks as little as $1,200 and as much as $2,000, he was reportedly convinced to walk back his plan out of fear that he would destroy negotiations.